-Renz is a local food blogger in the Philippines for almost 8 years, and shares his passion for food with his articles.
+Renz has been a local food blogger in the Philippines for almost 8 years.
+He enjoys sharing his passion for food with others.

 Baked Sushi in Five Easy Steps

 If you suddenly crave for baked sushi, and you don't happen to have any nearby restaurants to buy from, don't worry.
 You can easily prepare one at home using this easy-to-follow recipe.
 In just about 30 minutes, you can already indulge on this delicious dish!

 Baked sushi, or interchangeably sushi bake, is a culinary product that was invented during the quarantine period wherein people got to experiment in their kitchens.
 Of course, this still borrows the core concept of a traditional bite-sized sushi (prepared and wrapped individually).
 However, the traditional one may be too time-consuming to prepare.
 Hence, baked sushi was invented so that you can prepare it at one go, and be able to serve many.

 |Prep time||Cook time||Ready in||Yields|

 Serves four (4) people